 - Listening to others and ensuring others listen to you

 - Following through so that progress is made in a timely manner

 A positive relationship with key staff members of your child’s school district is helpful and important.
 Aim to form a solid, cooperative team with your child’s teachers, therapists, other professionals, and district staff.
 Active involvement in your child’s educational team can earn respect from school personnel and offer valuable information and connections.
 Here are ways you can demonstrate your commitment:

 - Attend all Individualized Family Service Plan (IFSP) or IEP meetings.
 Contact the team in advance if you need to reschedule.

 - Maintain consistent communication with team members between team meetings.

 - Call or email team members to keep informed about your child’s educational progress and to provide information to staff.

 - Find out how you can support your child’s efforts by reinforcing IFSP and IEP goals at home.

-There are a number of steps you can take to help bring others to see your point of view and meet your child’s specific needs:
+Here are steps to help others understand your perspective and address your child’s unique needs: